<< Yesterday

 2001 The Mets draft Hickory High School (Chesapeake, VA) standout David Wright in the first round of the amateur draft, the 38th pick overall.
 The 18-year-old shortstop signs with New York a week later and will become the face of the franchise before his premature retirement in 2018 due to spinal stenosis.

-2001 In the Red Sox's 4-3 victory, an 18-inning Fenway Park contest that lasts 5 hours, 52 minutes, the Tigers intentionally walk Manny Ramirez four times, tying an American League record.
+2001 In the Red Sox's 4-3 victory, an 18-inning Fenway Park contest that takes five hours and 52 minutes, the Tigers intentionally walked Manny Ramirez four times, tying an American League record.
 Yankee outfielder Roger Maris was passed intentionally four times by the Los Angeles Angels in 1962.

 2001 By homering in his team's 57th game, Barry Bonds becomes the fastest player to hit 30 home runs.
 Babe Ruth needed 63 games to reach the same mark in 1928.